 Suppose we have a paradigm shift and change how we frame consumerism.
-In that case, we will realize that we are not really buying things using our money, but our time.
+In that case, we will realize that we are not buying things using our money but our time.

 It is easy to think and ask, "Oh yeah?
 Then how will you explain how I bought this iPhone using my hard-earned money?"

-Yet, if we change our thinking and convert our spending habits into our time, then maybe we will have a moment of realization.
+Yet, if we change our thinking and convert our spending habits into our time, we may have a moment of realization.

-Think of it this way, for many people, our primary source of income is the job that we work for five to six times a week, 8 to 10 hours a day.
+Think of it this way: for many people, our primary source of income is the job we work for five to six times a week, 8 to 10 hours a day.

 In return for that service, our company pays us our salary.
-That salary may be in the form of pesos or dollars but can definitely be equated to hours spent working.
+That salary may be in the form of pesos or dollars but can be equated to working hours.

-For example, if you are an office employee earning a net salary of P20,000 per month and working at least 20 days a month.
-That would roughly translate to P1,000 per day.
+For example, if you are an office employee earning a net salary of P20,000 monthly and working at least 20 days a month.
+That roughly translates to P1,000 per day.

-Now, if you buy a brand new cellphone worth P30,000, that would mean that you spent 30 days of your work-life only on that item.
+Now, buying a brand new cellphone worth P30,000 would mean that you spent 30 days of your work life on that item.

 Is it worth it?
 Maybe.
-But do you think you can do better?
+But can you do better?
 Absolutely.